Winter Weather Advisory Expanded And My Call For Ice Saturday

 7 AM Tue to 7 AM Thu

-The European Model here shows the active pattern that may blend one storm to the next.
+The European Model here shows the active pattern that may blend one storm into the next.

-Here we see the burst of snow Tuesday, light icy mix Wednesday, then mix to rain on Thursday.
+Here, we see the burst of snow on Tuesday, a light icy mix on Wednesday, and then a mix of rain on Thursday.

 Model Comparison: Afternoon at 4 PM

-This shows both the ECMWF and GFS Model highlighting the burst of moderate snow to include Central AND Southern Maryland.
+This shows both the ECMWF and GFS Models highlighting the burst of moderate snow to include Central AND Southern Maryland.

 It is TOO EARLY to show any snow totals other than my suggestion for OVER 3 inches.
 That is to help with the idea that there will be enough to shovel or plow.

-Computer models have a wide range and I have already seen large totals on one model cut in half since yesterday.
+Computer models have a wide range, and since yesterday, I have already seen large totals on one model cut in half.

 Predicting snow beyond 3 days is guesswork and often subject to going too high.
 I will start to show snow total potential this weekend.